henrychacon/HMM-universalPOS/README.md

 # Universal part-of-speech tagset and HMM applied to The Cat in the Hat

 ## Objective:
-To implement from scratch a Hidden Markov model using as hidden variables the set of universal tags proposed by Petrov, Das, and McDonald in their paper *A universal Part-of-Speech Tagset*.
+To implement from scratch a Hidden Markov model using as hidden variables the set of universal tags proposed by Petrov, Das, and McDonald in their paper *A universal Part-of-Speech Tagset*, [Link](https://github.com/slavpetrov/universal-pos-tags)

 The python package *nltk* was used to tokenize each word from the book: **The Cat in the Hat** by Dr. Seuss.
 Then, for each token is assigned a tag from the PennTree Bank found in the library nltk.